Warouxlucas/Battle-plan/README.md

 Week 3 20/07-27/07

-    • Gamotion lauchable ultimate deadline (even if i might have some things to fix).
+    -Gamotion lauchable ultimate deadline (even if i might have some things to fix).
-    • Set what front tech i m most likely to use.
+    -Set what front tech i m most likely to use.
-    • Dive into it.
+    -Dive into it.

 Week 4 27/07-03/08,